Learning Delivery, Technology

 “It can be difficult and expensive to scale the level of mentoring needed to guide every manager,” said David Mendlewicz, CEO of Butterfly.ai.
 He pointed out that the tools are not meant to replace human coaches all together.
 Rather, it’s a way to provide more frequent and targeted feedback to managers who might otherwise never get that kind of advice.

-For example, Slice’s Pereira said that the survey feedback Butterfly captured on his general manager consistently pointed to a need for more communication training, but without the app he likely never would have known there was an issue.
+For example, Slice’s Pereira said that the survey feedback Butterfly captured on his senior manager consistently pointed to a need for more communication training, but without the app he likely never would have known there was an issue.
 “It helped us address the issue before it became a problem,” he said.

 While the tools are not totally autonomous yet, their developers are using increasingly sophisticated strategies to assess users’ performance and in some cases they are able to track elements that a human can’t.
 Orai, for example, is a public speaking coach that listens to users as they make speeches and counts the number of filler words and pauses they use, along with tracking their speed, tone and energy level.
 Then it gives the user a report, complete with data on these metrics as well as advice on how to improve.